-“Not the best option,” I admitted, “Of course, I could just jump into bed with the nearest available slag, couldn’t I?
+“Well, we all cope differently, don't we,” I snipped, “Of course, I could just jump into bed with the nearest available slag, couldn’t I?
 Oh wait, no. They don’t have to be available.”

 Or I could have even thought at all before opening my mouth.
 Maybe.